Learn More About FHA Property Appraisal Standards or Connect With a Lender Now

 Anyone that has ever worked with an FHA loan knows how frustrating it can be since there is no published text defining ALL of the requirements.
 The Federal Housing Administration has a guidebook and a website to reference; but often times the guidelines can be confusing.
 Below find a “non‐official” list of common FHA requirements and issues.
 Hopefully, this list will give real estate agents, sellers and buyers a better understanding of how the FHA requirements affect their situations.
 This list is not meant to be a definitive text but more of “cheat‐sheet” to help us all.

-1. Paint – on homes built prior to 1978 there is a potential for lead based paint; if there is any interior or exterior paint that is not in good condition or leaves exposed wood/metal surfaces it must be scraped, prepped and painted in a professional, workmanlike manner.
+1. Paint – Paint is the most common FHA appraisal issue.
+On homes built prior to 1978 there is a potential for lead based paint; if there is any interior or exterior paint that is not in good condition or leaves exposed wood/metal surfaces it must be scraped, prepped and painted in a professional, workmanlike manner.
 This includes paint that is cracked, peeling, alligatored, chipped, worn away or otherwise distressed.

-3. Safety Railings – railings should be installed around decks, patios, porches and balconies were a person could fall off and be injured.
+3. Safety Railings – Railings have caused many FHA appraisal issues.
+Railings should be installed around decks, patios, porches and balconies were a person could fall off and be injured.
 Railings should be constructed of an appropriate material, consistent with the construction of the other elements of the deck, patio, porch, etc. They should be of a height consistent with local building codes.